devyanshi-t/TerraformAzure/ARMTemplateUsingTerraform/ReadMe.md

 # Deploying  an ARM template  using Terraform in Azure
 Terraform provides an easy way to define, preview, and deploy cloud infrastructure by using a simple templating language.
-In this example an ARM template is deployed using terraform.
+In this example an ARM template is deployed using terraform.<br/>
+Use your .json template file in the .tf file present above to deploy.

-## Steps:<br/>
+## Steps:

 -  ### On the Azure CLI type the commands